The Ultimate Journey Itinerary

 Options along the way:

-State Parks: Edge of the Cedars State Park in Blanding contains an Anasazi village inhabited between AD 825 to 1125, with fragile and amazing artifacts on display, Goosenecks State Park offers spectacular views of an "entrenched meander" where the San Juan River carved 1,000-feet deep twists.
-Unbelievable geology!
+State Parks: Edge of the Cedars State Park in Blanding contains an Anasazi village inhabited between AD 825 to 1125, with fragile and amazing artifacts featured on display, Goosenecks State Park offers spectacular views of an "entrenched meander" where the San Juan River carved 1,000-feet deep twists.
+Few other vacations can offer glimpses of such unbelievable geology!

 Lodging and information: